programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## Lesson Goals

 At the end of the lesson you will be able to:
-* Load several types of data from web archives
+* Load several types of data from web sources
+* Use Pandas / GeoPandas to create clean / "tidy" datasets that can be mapped
-* Associate latitude/longitude points with county names, geography, and FIPS numbers
+* Associate latitude/longitude points with county names, FIPS numbers, and geometry "shapes"
 * Create a basic choropleth map
 * Reflect on some issues that map-designers need to consider, especially the problem of dealing with highly skewed data distributions
 * Process numeric data to plot *rates* of deaths, rather than *numbers* of deaths ("population normalization")
-* Enhance a Folium map with titles, popup data, and mini-maps.
+* Enhance a basic Folium map with "pop-up" boxes that display specific data for each geographic region

 The lesson visualizes data from the *Washington Post*'s [Fatal Force](https://github.com/washingtonpost/data-police-shootings) database, which is available in this lesson's associated `assets` [folder](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv), hosted on _Programming Historian_'s GitHub repository.
 In 2015, the *Post* started the database, which seeks to document every time an encounter with a police officer ends in the death of the civilian.
-This data isn't collected or reported systematically, so the *Post*'s work fills an important lacuna in our understanding of how police interact with the people around them.
+This data isn't collected or reported systematically, so the *Post*'s work fills an important lacuna in understanding of how police interact with the people around them.

 My comments will reflect the data in the database as of June 2024.
 Tragically, I can confidently predict that these numbers will continue to increase.
 If you work with the data in the `assets` folder, your visualizations should resemble those in this article.
 If you access the *Post*'s database, the numbers will be different.